- How is AI transforming the e‑commerce industry?

 From growing customer demands and increasing numbers of support questions to attempts at fraud, anyone who owns an online shop has a lot on their plate.

-To handle all those tasks without cutting corners, many e‑commerce businesses have decided to use artificial intelligence devices to help them learn more about their clients and provide outstanding customer service.
+To handle all those tasks without cutting corners, many online retailers have decided to use artificial intelligence devices to help them learn more about their clients and provide outstanding customer service.